bioinfocz/exp_heatmap/README.md

 ## 5. Python package

-Besides using ExP Heatmap as standalone command-line tool, more options and user-defined parameters' changes are available when ExP Heatmap is imported directly into your Python script.
+Besides using ExP Heatmap as a standalone command-line tool, more options and user-defined parameters' changes are available when ExP Heatmap is imported directly into your Python script.

 Test files used in these examples (p-values, test results, VCF files etc.) can be downloaded [HERE](http://genomat.img.cas.cz/).
 They are based on results of cross-population selection tests of the lactase ([LCT](https://www.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000115850;r=2:135787850-135837184)) gene area ( chr2:135,787,850-135,837,184).